snapdragonxc/front-end-code-test/README.md

 ### Installation

+The code is pre-compiled and built.
 To install locally, clone the code and navigate to the folder 'front-end-code-test'.
 Ensure that you have first installed NodeJS, then use npm:

 ```
 npm install